Decrease Your Texas Business Taxes With Solar Power

 Texas, however, has a renewable energy property tax exemption in place.
 This exemption covers 100 percent of the added value of solar to your property.

 How You Get Solar Related Property Taxes Covered

 In order to claim this exemption, you need to first fill out form 50-123.
-You can file online through Web file.
-This is a part of Texas Comptroller eSystems.
+You can file online through Webfile.
+This is part of the Texas Comptroller eSystems.

 Get Depreciation Tax Deductions With Solar

 One of the lifesavers in a business is tax write-offs.
 Write-offs, also known as tax deductions, allow businesses to decrease their taxes.